dotnet/arcade/Documentation/StartHere.md

 ## Does my repository need to be involved?

-Generally, if your repo is shipping in .NET Core 3, yes.
+Generally, if your repo is shipping in .NET, yes.
 For ['Tier 1'](TierOneRepos.md) repos a full transition is required.
 While there exist some special cases (e.g. repos used as submodules in aspnet/universe), we're striving to move as many people towards the new infrastructure as possible.